Charles Albert of Sardinia: Voyage to Portugal

 Charles Albert, however, had left Palazzo Bellini in Novara a few minutes after midnight on 23 March.
 His carriage travelled to Orfengo (on the road halfway between Novara and Vercelli), probably without any specific destination in mind, but after a little while he was stopped at an Austrian roadblock.
 Charles Albert identified himself as the Count of Barge (a title which he actually possessed) and a colonel of the Piedmontese army.
-General Georg Thurn Valsassina (1788-1866) interrogated him and it is not clear whether he recognised him or not.
+General Georg Thurn Valsassina (1788–1866) interrogated him and it is not clear whether he recognized him or not.
 Having been confirmed as the Count of Barge by a captured sharpshooter (when asked "can you confirm that this is the Count of Barge?" the soldier responded, "He is the Count of Barge."), Charles Albert was allowed to pass and continued his journey to the southwest.

 The former king continued via Moncalvo, Nizza Monferrato, Acqui, Savona, Ventimiglia and Monaco, which he reached on 26 March.
-At Nice in France, he dispatched instructions to organise his family affairs, without adding any information for his wife.
-On 1 April he was at Bayonne, near the Atlantic coast, and on 3 April he received a message from Turin in order to get him to legally confirm his abdication.
+At Nice in France, he dispatched instructions to organize his family affairs, without adding any information for his wife.
+On 1 April, he was at Bayonne, near the Atlantic coast, and on 3 April he received a message from Turin in order to get him to legally confirm his abdication.

 Charles Albert continued through Torquemada, Valladolid, León, and A Coruña, which he reached on 10 April, and which was the end of the carriage road.
 On horseback, suffering from illness, he reached Lugo on 15 April and entered Portuguese territory at Caminha.
-From there he went to Viana do Castelo, Póvoa de Varzim and, finally, on 19 April, at noon, he arrived in Oporto.
+From there he went to Viana do Castelo, Póvoa de Varzim and, finally, on 19 April, at noon, he arrived in Porto.
 From there he may have planned to travel to America, but he was forced to stop because he had become ill with a liver complaint.